 From moderate chronic bronchitis to severe emphysema, COPD covers a range of debilitating lung conditions that limit airflow to the lungs.

-Aerogen’s ground breaking technology and high performance aerosol drug delivery systems, the Aerogen Solo & the Aerogen Ultra, provide patients with quick and effective respiratory care at all stages of COPD.
+Aerogen’s ground breaking technology and high performance aerosol drug delivery systems, the Aerogen Solo & the Aerogen Ultra, have resulted in improved patient BORG breathlessness score and lung function¹.

 Every day, millions of lives worldwide are affected by asthma.
 Difficulties in breathing mean serious health concerns and challenge the daily activities of sufferers with this respiratory condition.
 Healthcare experts realise that this global epidemic needs effective medical treatment:

 Bronchodilators relax the muscle around your airways and are used to ease chest tightness.
 They can prepare your chest for chest physiotherapy or exercise by opening your airways.

 Antibiotics are used to treat, prevent and control infection.
 They should be taken after bronchodilators and chest physiotherapy.

 DNase is used to make sputum thinner and easier to clear.
 It is normally prescribed once a day.